MicrosoftDocs/Hololens/hololens/hololens2-start.md

     <img src="images/05-region.png" width="500px" alt="Select region">

 1. Calibrate HoloLens to your eyes.
-If you choose to skip calibration, you'll be prompted the next time you log in.
+If you choose to skip calibration, you'll be prompted the next time you sign in.

     1. First, you'll adjust your visor.